albuch/docs/src/content/guides/prepare-azure-subscription-for-a-new-installation/index.md

 ---
-title: "Prepare an Azure subscription to run Giant Swarm tenant clusters"
+title: "Prepare an Azure subscription to run a Giant Swarm installation"
-description: "This guide will walk you through all necessary steps to set up an Azure subscription with approriate Role definition and Service Principal for operating Giant Swarm tenant clusters."
+description: "This guide will walk you through all necessary steps to set up an Azure subscription to run a Giant Swarm installation."
-date: "2020-05-19"
+date: "2020-10-14"
 type: page
 weight: 100
 tags: ["tutorial"]
-user_questions:
-  - How do I prepare my Azure subscription for use with Giant Swarm?
-  - What do I need to configure in Azure in order to run Giant Swarm clusters?
 ---

-# Prepare an Azure subscription to run Giant Swarm tenant clusters
+# Prepare an Azure subscription to run a Giant Swarm intallation

-In a Giant Swarm installation the tenant clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the control plane.
-This gives greater flexibility depending on the requirements and the use case.
-For example, it allows the control plane to be running in one Azure subscription, while tenant clusters operate in different Azure subscriptions, depending on the customer entities using them.
+In a Giant Swarm installation the software managing tenant clusters (the kubernetes clusters that run your workloads) is installed in a separate Kubernetes cluster, called `control plane`.

-Giant Swarm operates tenant clusters using a service called `azure-operator` which runs on the control plane.
+This document will guide you to setup your Azure Subscription to make it possibile to install, operate and upgrade the Giant Swarm's control plane.

 ## Overview

-In order to run Giant Swarm tenant clusters, an Azure subscription needs:
+In order to run a Giant Swarm control plane, an Azure subscription needs:

-- to invite Giant Swarm `azure-operator`'s service principal to the Active Directory your `Subscription` belongs to;
+- to invite Giant Swarm's service principal to the Active Directory your `Subscription` belongs to;
-- to assign Giant Swarm `azure-operator`'s service principal an appropriate role on the `Subscription`.
+- to assign Giant Swarm's service principal the `Owner` role in the `Subscription`.

 ## Procedure

-In order to perform necessary actions to deploy and maintain tenant clusters in your Azure subscription, `azure-operator` needs to access the subscription using a Service Principal.
-Below we detail the steps necessary to set it up.
+The process of enabling a service principal involves 4 steps, described below.

 ### 1. Prerequisites